hashicorp/terraform-provider-aws/website/docs/r/route53_record.html.markdown

 ## Import

-Route53 Records can be imported using ID of the record, which is the zone identifier, record name, and record type, separated by underscores (`_`)E.g.,
+Import Route53 Records using ID of the record, which is the zone identifier, record name, and record type, separated by underscores (`_`)E.g.,

 ```
 $ terraform import aws_route53_record.myrecord Z4KAPRWWNC7JR_dev.example.com_NS